 This application has great information and education about anxiety, but may be too text-heavy or complicated for children.
 The app tries to provide guidance on exposure based principles of anxiety reduction, but can be confusing to navigate.This app should be used primarily with adolescents (Mayo Clinic, 2012).

 At Ease: Anxiety & Worry Relief – $2.99

-This app has three different guided breathing meditations designed to reduce anxiety, which range from 9-12 minutes long.
-This app also features support for technical difficulties, and a journaling component that allows users to keep track of ‘inner resources’ (Meditation Oasis, 2010).
+This app has three different guided breathing meditations designed to reduce anxiety, ranging from 9-12 minutes long.
+This app also features support for technical difficulties and a journaling component that allows users to keep track of ‘inner resources’ (Meditation Oasis, 2010).

 iSleep Easy-Meditations for Restful Sleep – $4.99